The five labours of Europe:

 (v) Shareholder of bondholder in the EU Company?

-Bui now it s time to Shift lnto Overdrive
+But now it is time to Shift lnto Overdrive

-(ii) For a Global.
-Svsternaiic and Graduated Approach
+(ii) For a Global, Systematic and Graduated Approach

 From the Outset